Rin-Nomia/continuum-api/README.md

 - Severe mental health crises
 - Situations requiring emergency intervention or clinical judgment

-In such cases, the system will default to **conservative behavior**
+In such cases, the system will trigger an **Out-of-Scope Safety Gate** and return:

-(`Unknown` / `no-op`) to avoid harmful over-intervention.
+- `freq_type: "OutOfScope"`
+- `mode: "no-op"`
+- `scenario: "crisis_out_of_scope"`
+- No repaired output

 > **Design principle:**
-> Continuum only intervenes where **tone affects AI response quality**
+> Continuum only intervenes where **tone affects AI response quality**,
 > but **does not cross into crisis or medical territory**.

-It is a **preventive, non-therapeutic tone repair layer**,
-meant to improve conversational safety — not replace safety or crisis systems.
+It is a **preventive, non-therapeutic tone repair layer**, meant to improve conversational safety — not replace crisis systems.

 ---

 ## 🧩 Design Philosophy

 - Explainable over powerful
 - Predictable over clever
 - Safety gates over maximal recall
 - User voice preserved at all times

 Continuum is designed as a **pre-LLM tone firewall**, not a replacement for the model itself.